-Your skin is the largest skin and it really protects you from all sorts of harms to your organs.
-Yup, it’s not only to show off your youthfulness.
+Your skin is the largest skin and it protects you from all sorts of harms to your organs.

-For your face, you’d want to switch to cream-based or oil-based cleansers.
+For your face, you’ll want to switch to cream-based or oil-based cleansers.
 Also, use toners and astringents sparingly.
 Many astringents contain alcohol, which can dry out your skin further.

 To help your skin retain natural oils, use a richer moisturizer on your face.
 And avoid products with fragrance.

-Dr. Samer Jaber, a board-certified dermatologist suggest to only wash your face with water if you’re suffering with acne.
+Dr. Samer Jaber, a board-certified dermatologist suggests to only wash your face with water if you’re suffering with acne.